FerretDB/FerretDB/website/docs/understanding-ferretdb.md

 There are a few differences in how data is stored in PostgreSQL and Tigris.
 Please [check here](diff.md) for more details on the differences.

-FIXME
 :::caution
-FerretDB is still under development and not currently suitable for production-ready environments.
+FerretDB under constant development.
+As with any database, please verify if it is suitable for your application.
 :::